misthioz/misthioz/README.md

 💻 Passionate about programmming, learning, and developing new skills and ideas.

 📚 Computer Science Major at Univeridade Presbiteriana Mackenzie.
-Java Developer in training at Let's Code.

 🎮 Game developer.

-🖊️ Hobbyist writer and artist.

 <br>
  <div>